SkooveLearn PianoDownload on the App Store

 For the left hand, use the following fingers:

-The inversions of the C minor piano chord are formed by rearranging the order in which the notes are played.
-Chord inversions allow you to play the same chord with a different sound and control how you emphasize each note of the chord.
+The inversions of a chord are made by changing the order the notes are played.
+Chord inversions let you control how you emphasize each note of the chord.

 How to play C minor first inversion?

-To play the first inversion of the C minor piano chord, start with Eb as the lowest note.
-Next, play G above it and finally add C as the highest note.
-This gives the chord a fresh sound that’s great for smooth transitions between chords.
+To play the first inversion of the C minor triad, start with Eb as the first note.
+Add G above it and finally add C as the high note.
+This mix up gives Cmin a fresh sound that’s new and great for spicing up chord sequences.

 For the right hand, use these fingers: